Wandsbeker Chaussee station

 Wandsbeker Chaussee is a U-Bahn and S-Bahn hub of the rail network in the district of Eilbek in the German city of Hamburg.
-It is now served by Hamburg S-Bahn lines S1 and S11 and Hamburg U-Bahn line U1 and consists of two separate stations for the S-Bahn and U-Bahn.
+It is now served by Hamburg S-Bahn line S1 and Hamburg U-Bahn line U1 and consists of two separate stations for the S-Bahn and U-Bahn.
 It is classified by Deutsche Bahn as a category 4 station.

 History

 Today's S-Bahn station was established in 1906 as part of the extension of the link line to Ohlsdorf as a station for the Hamburg-Altonaer Stadt- und Vorortbahn (Hamburg-Altona City and Suburban railway, the predecessor of the S-Bahn).
 The name S-Bahn was not used not until 1934.

 The U-Bahn station was taken into service in 1962 with the opening of the new U-Bahn line to Wandsbek.
 The intermediate level with counter areas has been rebuilt several times: the ticket offices were reduced or eliminated, the ticket machines have been replaced several times (initially with numerous single price vending machines and later with multiple ticket machines) and the locker facilities have been removed.
 The platform remained largely in its original condition until 2008.
 In 2009, the walls behind the tracks were completely redecorated.
 Since then, the tiles have borne an image in different shades of blue, similar to Wartenau station, which had earlier been given a pattern in shades of red.